It may sound harsh, but the truth is that not everyone is your customer!

 Due to a widespread shift from in-store to online purchasing, retailers who previously profited more from in-store shoppers are experiencing an increase in online transactions.
 This includes anything from small businesses to major big-box retailers’ affiliate programs.

 Inequality was a significant concern in 2022, and it will be in 2023 as well.
 People took notice when many people around the world were suffering due to the epidemic, and numerous economists noted a K-shaped economic rebound at the same time.
 In 2021, the severe income polarization will continue to be a matter of controversy.
 People want to know what will be done to close the widening gap between rich and poor.

 Retail – Liquid Expectations

 During the epidemic, retail had to step up and address customer requirements in novel ways.
 As a result, some firms could separate from the crowd and flourish in the new terrain by providing superior digital experiences.
-Consumer expectations rise due to great customer-centric website or app design, creating a tidal wave impact.
+Consumer expectations rise due to great customer-centric website design or app design, creating a tidal wave impact.
 People will soon expect rapid gratification and a consistent experience from all retailers.

 Technology – Experience From A Variety Of Sources